Onto-Med/gfo-light/docs/README.md

 **Example 3b.** *Attributive instances. a1GoalsEndOfFirstHalf represents the number of goals of playerA1 in the time period between his first and second goal. a1GoalsEndOfMatch is the number of goals of playerA1 after the second goal. a2RoleImTeam is a midfielder (continuant part) role in teamA that is played by playerA2 (this role has an end time due to substitution). teamARole is the home team (processual) role in matchX that is played by teamA. aWinnerRole is the winner (relational) role in winnerLoserRelatorEndOfMatch that is also played by teamA.*

 ⚠ GFO-light uses a simplified role model compared to GFO (full).
 In GFO (full) there are three types of roles (see [Loebe, F. et al. (2022).
 GFO: The General Formal Ontology.](https://doi.org/10.3233/AO-220264), [Loebe, F. (2007).
 Abstract vs. social roles: Towards a general theoretical account of roles.](https://doi.org/10.3233/APO-2007-031)): relational role as sibling of quality and subclass of attributive, processual role as subclass of process, and social role as social/socio continuant.
-However, all 4 GFO-light role types are considered as subclasses of role, and role as a subclass of attributive.
+However, all 4 GFO-light role types are considered as subclasses of role, and role as a subclass of attributive. *RoleInContinuant* can be used to describe both the parts of an object and the members (e.g., social roles) of an object aggregate.

 ### Relator